 [Edit 2020-02-05: More conservative design for the first gain stage stability.
 Replaced BAV99 diodes with BAV199.]

 [Edit 2020-02-13: Increased R23 and R24 to 1.5k from 510Ω to reduce ringing with fast input step.]

 The input attenuator is 250X.
-It is very similar to what Paul Versteeg implemented.
 The series R and C network is necessary to avoid exceeding the voltage rating on any of the components when subjected to high voltages.
 The resistors attenuate the low frequencies and the capacitors attenuate the higher frequencies.
 Both networks require a trim to reduce common mode rejection at low frequency, and gain and common mode rejection at high frequencies.
 1 percent tolerance components help to keep the trim ranges small.
 Spark gaps, SG1 and SG2, and clamp diodes, D1 and D2, limit damage from ESD or inadvertently exceeding input voltage specifications.

 The first gain stage has a differential gain of 20 V/V and a common mode gain equal to unity.
 This stage recovers some of the attenuation that was necessary to provide a relatively large common mode range.
 These amplifiers need a gain-bandwidth (GBW) greater than 2GHz in order to meet the 100MHz system bandwidth requirement.